Global Warming Potential

 Figure 1: Breakdown of Methane (CH4) and Carbon Dioxide (CO2)

-For methane, the GWPs used by the UN’s Intergovernmental Panel on Climate Change (IPCC) are 34 for 100 years and 86 for 20 years after allowing for climate-carbon feedbacks.
-Without those feedbacks, the figures are 28 and 84 respectively.
+For methane, the GWPs used by the UN’s Intergovernmental Panel on Climate Change (IPCC) in its 2013 Fifth Assessment Report (AR5) were 34 for 100 years and 86 for 20 years after allowing for climate-carbon feedbacks.
+Without those feedbacks, the figures were 28 and 84 respectively.

-The IPCC says, “There is no scientific argument for selecting 100 years compared with other choices (Fuglestvedt et al., 2003; Shine, 2009).
+In AR5 the IPCC said: “There is no scientific argument for selecting 100 years compared with other choices (Fuglestvedt et al., 2003; Shine, 2009).
 The choice of time horizon is a value judgement because it depends on the relative weight assigned to effects at different times.”

 NASA’s Goddard Institute for Space Studies estimates GWPs for methane of up to 33 for 100 years and up to 105 for 20 years .
 NASA’s figures take into account the effects of aerosol responses.
 Aerosols are airborne particulates such as sulphates, nitrates, and dust from smoke and manufacturing.